dchest/dchest.com/posts/2020/2020-06-15-does-salt-need-to-be-random-for-password-hashing.md

 > Such an encrypted dictionary could be used to
 > crack new passwords in milliseconds when they appear.
 >
-> There is a (not inadvertent) side effect of this modifiction.
+> There is a (not inadvertent) side effect of this modification.
 > It becomes nearly impossible to find out whether
 > a person with passwords on two or more systems has
 > used the same password on all of them, unless you